 - Online Language Classes: This is convenient because you can study from your home or office on your own schedule – no travel necessary.
 Usually, you will pay per session or for a set of sessions.
 The feedback from your instructor can be super valuable as you progress with the language.
 Most of these platforms employ native speakers with a rating system – to ensure you get a good teacher.

 - Language Classes Abroad: This is the best option if you can arrange the travel.
-Not only will you study in person with a native Spanish teacher, you will continue to practice during your off-time because you are living in a Spanish-speaking country.
+Not only will you study in person with a native Spanish teacher, but you will also continue to practice during your off-time because you are living in a Spanish-speaking country.
 The cost is surprisingly low.

 Spanish Schools in Ecuador